BillytheOrc/ProjectTempest-ISSUETRACKER/README.md

 # ProjectTempest-ISSUETRACKER
-Report bugs found on Project Tempest here.
+This is the correct place to report bugs for Project Tempest.